AmpersandJS/ampersandjs.com/learn_markdown/templates.md

 # Creating and compiling templates

-Templates and templating engines help you generate html that can be used by your views when they are being rendered.
+Templates and templating engines help you generate HTML that can be used by your views when they are being rendered.

 ## Templates as Strings

-The simplest possible "template" in a view is just a string containing html:
+The simplest possible "template" in a view is just a string containing HTML:

 ```js
 var ListItem = AmpersandView.extend({